tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 Welcome students to the first day of Pandas.
 Open the lesson slides and briefly review the class objectives.

-Move to the "Hello Pandas!" section and highlight the following:
+Then, move to the "Hello Pandas!" section and highlight the following:

 * Pandas is currently one of the most powerful libraries in Python for data manipulation and analysis.
 Because of this, it is one of the most important superpowers a FinTech professional can have.
 Instead of reinventing the wheel and writing your code, you will be able to leverage Pandas' repository of functions.